ποΈ Sketch

 -p,--preset <PRESET>β Selects a git preset from a configuration file -

--g,--gitignore <GITIGNORE>β Selects a gitignore preset -
+-g,--gitignore <GITIGNORE>β Settings for the gitignore file -

 -l,--license <LICENSE>β A license file to generate for the new repoPossible values:

-apache2: Apache 2.0 licensegpl3: GNU GPL 3.0 licenseagpl3: GNU AGPL 3.0 licensemit: MIT license
+apache2: Apache 2.0 licensegpl3: GNU GPL 3.0 licenseagpl3: GNU AGPL 3.0 licensemit: MIT licensempl2

 -

--w,--with-template <PRESET_ID|id=TEMPLATE_ID,output=PATH>β One or many individual templates or templating presets to render in the new repo -
+--workflow <id=PRESET_ID,file=PATH>β One or many workflows to generate in the new repo -

 -r,--remote <REMOTE>β The link of the git remote to use for the new repo